 Trigger hysteresis can be set for each channel individually.
 Changing the trigger hysteresis of a channel in the Multi Channel oscilloscope software can be done in various different ways:

 Several oscilloscope channel trigger types can have an additional trigger condition and corresponding trigger condition time.
+Some trigger conditions have two trigger times, defining a trigger condition time frame.
 The following trigger conditions are available:

 |None||there is no additional trigger condition.|